aravindpj/Natours/readme.md

   $ npm start
 ```
 # Acknowledgement
- -This project is part of the online course I've taken at Udemy.
+  - This project is part of the online course I've taken at Udemy.
 Thanks to Jonas Schmedtmann for creating this awesome course!
 Link to the course: Node.js, Express,      MongoDB & More: The Complete Bootcamp 2019